reddrabbit/AGOL/README.md

 **Steps to reproduce the bug**:
 Step 1:
 In the line of code that accepts the basemap parameter, enter "arcgis/topographic"  as the value for the "basemap", and then enable an APIkey and you should be able to generate the error in the console
+Make sure the APIKey is not commented out
 ![Error from the tutorial](Errors/expectedError1.png)

 Step 2:
 In the same line, change the value to "arcgis-topographic",and then enable an APIkey and the same error should persist.
+Make sure the APIKey is not commented out
 ![Error from the tutorial](Errors/expectedError2.png)